valenkir/Calculator/README.md

 FE course challenge - calculator built with grid.

 The logic is mostly implemented as in the Windows app "Calculator".
-Current restrictions: the MCR buttons don't work and the % operation is not implemented yet.
+Current restrictions: the MCR buttons don't work yet.
 Also, there is no limitation for the max number length.
 It may be added in the future.

 ---